yegle/os-program-projects/pg1/report.md

         int unlink(const char *path);

     DESCRIPTION
-        The unlink() function removes the link named by path from its directory and decrements the link count of the file which was refer- enced by the link.
+        The unlink() function removes the link named by path from its directory and decrements the link count of the file which was referenced by the link.
 If that decrement reduces the link count of the file to zero, and no process has the file open, then all resources associated with the file are reclaimed.
 If one or more process have the file open when the last link is removed, the link is removed, but the removal of the file is delayed until all references to it have been closed.